Learning at the MSU Museum

 MSU Museum Education engages university and public audiences by developing and facilitating learning experiences connected to the Museum and MSU.
 Education activities at the Michigan State University Museum are designed to engage audiences, facilitate understanding, and inspire discovery.

-Are you interested in volunteering with education at the MSU Museum?
+- Want to volunteer with education at the MSU Museum?
 Become a member of our docent program.
 For more information, view our Docents page.

-Make your preschooler's museum visit more fun and learning-filled!
+- Make your preschooler's museum visit more fun and learning-filled!
 Borrow a free SEAL- Tots backpack in the Ground Floor Education Station at the MSU Museum.

 Put Darwin Discovery Day on your calendar!

 The MSU Museum's 11th annual Darwin Discovery Day is Sunday, Feb.
 8, 2015 from 1-5 PM.
 Join us for an afternoon of science, exploration and discovery.
 This year’s theme is “Teeth, Horns, Claws, Thorns: Nature’s Weapons.”
 Researchers and graduate students from all across MSU will be at the MSU Museum to help share their research and education with the public.